notonthehighstreet/swift-mysql/README.md

 ## Roadmap:
 - ~~Complete implementation of the connection pool.~~
-- Complete implementation for the MySQLField to give parity to C library.
+- ~Complete implementation for the MySQLField to give parity to C library.~
-- Implement type casting for MySQLRow to match field type.
+- Implement type casting for MySQLRow to match field type. - Complete for numbers and strings,
 - Implement binary streaming for blob types.